wbsuh/pubmedchat-sb/README.md

 ## How to use PUBY
 - Ask for {topics} and PUBY will provide list of unique PMID
-- PMIDs are used to query for Abstract Summaries
+- Use PMIDs to query for Abstract Summaries
-- Can ask to fetch defails about an article (eg. authors)
+- Use PMIDs to fetch defails about an article (eg. authors)
-- Warning: ***Large Language Models can Hallucinate***
+- DISCLAIMER: ***Large Language Models can Hallucinate***

 ## To-Do
 - Seperate login and authentication with Sendbird (backend services like Supabase)